lab1092/blender-manual_ja/manual/render/cycles/materials/volume.rst

 Mesh Topology
 """""""""""""

-Meshes used for volume render should be closed and manifold.
+Meshes used for volume render should be closed and :term:`manifold`.
 That means that there should be no holes in the mesh.
 Each edge must be connected to exactly 2 faces such that there are no holes or T-shaped faces where 3 or more faces are connected to an edge.